JeelM/EECS4222_Project_1/tutorials/02-kubernetes.md

 simplifies the process of installing and updating kubernetes applications. `K3sup` is a tool that simplifies the process of setting up our kubernetes cluster with minimal effort.

-To install the Arkade and some other tools you might need for interacting with your cluster, you can use the following installation scripts:
+To install the Arkade and some other tools that you might need for interacting with your cluster, you can use the following installation scripts on the **master** VM:

 ```sh
 # install arkade